Trk receptor: Role of Trk oncogenes in cancer

 Although originally identified as an oncogenic fusion in 1982, only recently has there been a renewed interest in the Trk family as it relates to its role in human cancers because of the identification of NTRK1 (TrkA), NTRK2 (TrkB) and NTRK3 (TrkC) gene fusions and other oncogenic alterations in a number of tumor types.
 More specifically, differential expression of Trk receptors closely correlates to prognosis and outcome in a number of cancers, such as neuroblastoma.
 Trk A is seen as a good prognosis marker, as it can induce terminal differentiation of cells, while Trk B is associated with a poor prognosis, due to its correlation with MYCN amplification.
 As a result, Trk inhibitors have been explored as a potential treatment avenue in the field of precision medicine.
 Trk inhibitors are (in 2015) in clinical trials and have shown early promise in shrinking human tumors.

 Trk inhibitors in development

-Entrectinib (formerly RXDX-101, trade name Rozlytrek) is an investigational drug developed by Ignyta, Inc., which has potential antitumor activity.
+Entrectinib (formerly RXDX-101, trade name Rozlytrek) is a drug developed by Ignyta, Inc., which has antitumor activity.
 It is a selective pan-trk receptor tyrosine kinase inhibitor (TKI) targeting gene fusions in trkA, trkB, and trkC (coded by NTRK1, NTRK2, and NTRK3 genes) that is currently in phase 2 clinical testing.

 Originally targeting soft tissue sarcomas, Larotrectinib (tradename Vitrakvi) was approved in November 2018 as a tissue-agnostic inhibitor of TrkA, TrkB, and TrkC developed by Array BioPharma for solid tumors with NTRK fusion mutations.

+Due to this development of effective TRK inhibitors, the European Society for Medical Oncology (ESMO) is recommending that testing for NTRK fusion mutations is performed in the work up for non small cell lung cancer.